Nana Agradaa granted bail in case relating to explicit pics shown on TV station

 Citi News reported that Nana Agradaa allegedly broadcast explicit images of a prophet on her television station, Thunder TV, now rebranded as Today’s TV, in 2021.

-She is reported to have also made derogatory comments about these images and is also accused of distributing these explicit images by labelling them on drinks for sale.
+She is reported to have also made derogatory comments about these images and is also accused of distributing these explicit images by using them as labels on drinks for sale.

-Nana Agradaa previously found herself in legal trouble in this case back in February 2023.
+Nana Agradaa previously found herself in legal trouble over this case back in February 2023.

 Nana Agradaa gained notoriety in Ghana for her involvement in traditional practices.